An easy to drive in a camper van trip

 CLASS B – Leisure Travel Vans get exceptional ratings from customers for the smoothness and quietness of the ride, great gas mileage, quick response and handling, sharp styling, and interior design features.

-CLASS C – The Jayco Greyhawk 31FS is a favorite Class C RV for the powerful engine, good insulation that reduces road noise, and the comfortable cockpit and controls that make you almost forget you are pulling along a house on wheels.
+CLASS C – The Jayco Greyhawk 31FS is a favorite Class C RV for its powerful engine, good insulation that reduces road noise, and comfortable cockpit and controls that make you almost forget you are pulling along a house on wheels.

 TRAVEL TRAILER – The Grand Design Imagine XLS gets good marks for easy towing because it controls problematic braking or swaying common in travel trailers.
 The integrated backup assist system is another bonus that lessens driving stress.